PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-10 00:46:51
+Last updated: 2024-04-10 00:47:24
-Random Quote: Sometimes we have to let things go because we can't keep them forever. - Maura Franklin
+Random Quote: You have your mother's common sense, but your father's devilment.
+I see them fighting.
+Let your mother win! - Polly Gray